 As can be seen in the chart, the smaller the company, the higher the return – but risk is higher too.
 Still, over the ten year period, small company shares delivered a return that was double that of large companies per unit of risk.

 Given the marked difference in performance between companies of different sizes, how stockpickers allocate to this size factor, can have a pronounced impact on returns.

 How are active funds performing?

-From our analysis of active funds since 2007 we estimate that stockpickers have consistently over-weighted exposure to smaller stocks, in relation to the size of the market4.
-That the typical stockpicker overweights smaller companies makes sense: given the dominance of very large companies in the market, to take an active position requires moving away from these large companies – or alternatively being even more concentrated in a few companies, reducing diversification5.
+From our analysis of active funds since 2007 we estimate that stockpickers have consistently over-weighted exposure to smaller stocks, in relation to the size of the market.
+That the typical stockpicker overweights smaller companies makes sense: given the dominance of very large companies in the market, to take an active position requires moving away from these large companies – or alternatively being even more concentrated in a few companies, reducing diversification.
 Moreover, smaller company earnings have grown faster than the large company earnings.

 So, it is not surprising that the percentage of stockpickers beating the UK stock market is highly linked to the divergence between the returns of large companies and that of small companies.

 In the scatter below we have compared the divergence between the return from small companies in excess of large (x-axis), with the percentage of active managers outperforming in each quarter from 2007-2017.
 When we look at the 44 financial reporting quarters during the decade, active managers on average outperformed in 23 (52% of the time).
 Of these 23 quarters, there were 21 periods in which small companies produced higher returns than large companies (the top right quadrant).
 Active managers outperformed in only two quarters (5% of occasions) when small companies did not produce higher returns than large companies.